pulumi/docs/content/blog/automation-api-dotnet/index.md

 Joshua Studt is a Solutions Architect at Financial Independence Group and a Pulumi Community member who contributed the C# package for Automation API.
 {{% /notes %}}

-Currently available in public preview, Pulumi's Automation API lets you to programmatically call upon the Pulumi engine to provision your infrastructure.
+Currently available in public preview, Pulumi's Automation API enables you to provision your infrastructure programmatically using the Pulumi engine.
 Today, we are excited to announce C# support for Automation API, enabling .NET developers to automate infrastructure deployments, create complex orchestration workflows, build custom ops tooling, and build cloud frameworks.
 Read more about the Automation API [here]({{< relref "/blog/automation-api" >}}).

 ## Using Automation API in .NET